Types of Aid - Federal Programs

 Federal Pell Grants

 Federal Pell Grants are designed to assist students demonstrating exceptional financial need.
-During the 2012-2013 academic year, grants are expected to range from $555 - $5,550.
+Currently, grants range from $290-$5,775.

 Federal Perkins Loan Program